 When are your games?

 Our games run from April-October.
-We usually have a bout once a month.
 Take a look at our game schedule on the Events page to stay updated on our games and social events.

 Didn’t I see you playing at the Western Fair last year?

 Nope!
 You probably saw our friends from Forest City Derby Girls, the local WFTDA (Women’s Flat Track Derby Association) full contact league.
 We enjoy watching their games too, but our take on the game is less intense, for sure.

 I’m not an athlete.
 I’m totally out of shape!

 This sport has the ability to get you totally into shape!
 It’s a full body workout that will give you great legs!
 We all support each other on and off the track, so you push yourself as much as you feel comfortable, and we’ll help you reach your fitness goals.
 You can start as slow as you need to, we never pressure girls into doing more if they aren’t ready for it.